 Don’t worry, at SNTF we are here to help.
-Not only will we give you a break down of some do’s and don’ts, but our founder Christie Lohr also offers an Instagram service!
+Not only will we give you a break down of some do’s and don’ts, but our founder Christie Lohr also offers career services to elevate your professional brand!
 For $150 Christie will review your Instagram account to make a personalized plan to make a great first impression for potential employers.

 If you are looking for a creative type of job, like a fashion job, fashion designer, something art driven, you want your Instagram to be an extension of your resume.
 Think of it as your portfolio.
 If you are a designer, whether fashion or interior, you are going to want to have your Instagram to be cohesive.
 You will want to have the same type of edit on each photo, the same colour scheme, and the same brand message.

 Having your own personal brand is so important.
 What do you want your message to be?
 When someone looks at your feed, what do you want it to say about you?
 If you are a foodie, you write about food, review restaurants, cook new recipes, you’re going to want your Instagram feed to be food driven.
 Perfectly light shots of completed dishes.